Clear coat damage will mean different things to different people.

 Starting with the most extreme types of clear coat damage, I have this picture from a blue Ford sedan that has complete clear coat failure.

-While much of the paint along the sides of this car remain intact, the majority of the top facing surfaces have complete failure of the clear coat.
+While much of the paint along the sides of this car remain intact, the majority of the top surfaces have complete failure of the clear coat.

 Can Complete Clear Coat Failure Be Repaired: No. Not through traditional buffing and polishing.
 Not even wet sanding this area would save the clear coat on this car.